DiRAC-Training/FM001-Bash-command-line/_episodes/01-connecting.md

 ### MacOS

 MacOS is built on a UNIX-like operating system and has therefore a built-in terminal since its first iteration, leveraging many parts from BSD (Berkeley
 Software Distribution).
 The terminal can be quickly opened through the Spotlight Search tool.
 Hold down the command key and press the spacebar.
 Type "terminal" in the search bar that pops up and choose the terminal app from the list of results (it will look like a tiny, black computer screen).
 You will be presented with a terminal window.
-Alternatively, you can find Terminal under "Utilities" in the applications Launchpad.
+Alternatively, you can find "Terminal" in the applications Launchpad under “Utilities”.

 ### Windows